Avery: But why can't I have pudding?!@#$@

 We posed with Santa.
 And although it looks like we adopted a blonde Korean boy and threw him in a sweater vest, we did not.
 Avery was really trying hard to look pleasant despite having to "wear church clothes."
 And yes Jessica, we do indeed look like the Duggar family.

 We forced the kids to submit to the yearly photo taking.
 And once again the outtakes did not disappoint.
 This first one was about the most normal looking of everyone.
 Oh, but what a journey to get there.
 At one point, Trace became obsessed with Alex's crunchy spikes and we couldn't get him to stop playing with them.
+Then, sensing he had a keen audience, Trace decided to get funny--he loves looking at me and then making this face because it makes me laugh every time.
+We finally let the kids down and Trace took off like a wild baby in his old man sweater vest.

 And then everyone got a bit kookie.
 Hair got licked, shoes got flung, folks started wrestling and we knew it was time to call it quits.
 I almost think it's worse when the moaning and groaning is replaced with the giggles and silliness.
 At least the deformed body poses and open mouth smiles are much more obvious in the pictures...